-Source: Pew Research Center analysis of 2010 American Community Survey, Integrated Public Use Microdata Sample (IPUMS) files
+Source: Pew Research Center analysis of 2010 American Community Survey, Integrated Public Use Microdata Sample (IPUMS) files those arriving with work, student or other temporary visas.18

-About 36% of new immigrants in 2010 were Asian, compared with 31% who were Hispanic.
+Asian, compared with 31% who were Hispanic.
 About 430,000 Asian immigrants arrived in the U.S. in 2010, compared with about 370,000 Hispanics.
 As recently as 2007, the numbers were about 390,000 (Asians) and 540,000 (Hispanics).
-These totals include arrivals with both legal and unauthorized status, as well as those arriving with work, student or other temporary visas.18
+These totals include arrivals with both legal and unauthorized status, as well as